ikakara-team/grails-aws-orguserteam/README.md

 See <a href="https://github.com/ikakara-team/grails-example-orguserteam">example application</a>

 This plugin includes 3 (abstract) base classes so use is DRY as possible:
-* AOrgBaseController  - defines an interceptor to check for "org level access"
+* ABaseOrgController  - defines an interceptor to check for "org level access"
-* ATeamBaseController - defines an interceptor to check for "team level access"
+* ABaseTeamController - defines an interceptor to check for "team level access"
-* AUserBaseController - defines CRUD operations for invitations, orgs and teams
+* ABaseUserController - defines CRUD operations for invitations, orgs and teams

 To use any of the base classes, developers will need to define 4 (interface) methods:
 * String getOrgSlugId()